Beyond

 Benefit is a limited chemical interaction with the parts, this may be critical for further operations like electrochemical finishing.

-Inox medias are consistently expensive compared with regular steel, so are chosen considering their impact on process cost.
-CM blasters with its own filtering system avoids to waste media still reusable inside the machine.
+Stainless media are consistently expensive compared with regular steel, so are chosen considering their impact on process cost.
+A good and well tuned filtering system avoids wasting media that is still reusable.

 Waste can be really flammable so handling it with care it is not an option.